 514-457-6610 ext.
 5770

-During his 33 year career as a police officer in Montreal, François worked for 21 years with young delinquents and youths in difficulty.
-He also worked as a criminal investigator and homicide detective.
-François completed a B.A. in Political Science at Concordia University and 3 years of law at McGill University.
-He was a member of the Commission des droits de la jeunesse and the Commission des droits de la personne for 21 years.
+During his 33 year career as a police officer in Montreal, François worked for 21 years with young delinquents and youths in difficulty and as criminal investigator and homicide detective.
+He also worked closely with Youth & Family centers and community organizations involved with youths.
+He completed a B.A. in Political Science at Concordia University and 2 years of law at McGill University.
+He also served as member and president of the board of directors of Verdun Hospital.
+From 1987 to 2008 he was a member of the Commission des droits de la jeunesse and the Commission des droits de la personne et des droits de la jeunesse.

 514-457-6610 ext.
 5743

 Anne-Marie started teaching at John Abbott in 2005 part-time and full-time in 2013.
 She worked as an analyst for the RCMP's Intelligence and Analysis Section for 9 years.
 Prior to that, she worked for Youth Protection as a Human Relations Agent for five years and as an educator for 1 1/2 years.
 She has her Master's degree in Criminology.

 Linda has a Ph.D. in Clinical Psychology and has worked in numerous settings including the Treatment Center for Sexual Offenders at the Kingston Penitentiary, the Child and Family Centre of Brant County, the London Psychiatric Hospital, Corrections Canada and in private practice.
 She has been teaching at John Abbott since 2001.

 Barbara received a Master's degree in Social Work from McGill University in 1992.
 She has worked at child protection and children's mental health agencies in both Quebec and Ontario as well as working privately in the areas of family counselling and child custody.
 Barbara has been teaching at John Abbott college since 2005.